 Fruitarianism: a Short History

 Early hygienists like Silvester Graham and Dr. Kellogg mainly focused on the restorative properties of a healthy diet and an overall “clean lifestyle.”
-Other hygienists, such as Edward Hooker Dewey (who innovated with his no-breakfast plan) and Dr. Isaak Jennings (who can be credited for inventing modern fasting), mainly focused on fasting.
+Other hygienists, such as Edward Hooker Dewey (who innovated with his no-breakfast plan) and Dr. Isaak Jennings mainly focused on fasting.
 Some of these hygienists were pure vegetarians while others were not.
-Most of them did not recommend a fruit based diet, probably because such a diet was not really possible at that time due to the infrequent supply of fresh fruit year round to the United States in the last century.
+Most of them did not recommend a fruitarian diet, probably because it was not possible at that time due to the scarce supply of fresh fruit year-round to the United States in the last century.

 Dr. Shelton was the man who did the synthesis of all these hygienic theories and came up with the term “Natural Hygiene.”

-Shelton not only promoted fasting and natural living, like his predecessors, but took the diet further by eliminating grains and replacing them with fruit.
-The famous “ideal” Shelton diet consisted of fruits, vegetables, nuts and seeds — a common sequence of ingredients that has been used ever since by raw vegans to describe their diets.
-Although Shelton made some concessions and even used fermented dairy products at times, he was adamant that all grain products (like bread or rice) should be avoided and fruit should be the basis of the diet instead.
+Shelton not only promoted fasting and natural living, like his predecessors but took the diet further by eliminating grains and replacing them with fruit.
+The famous “ideal” Shelton diet consisted of fruits, vegetables, nuts, and seeds — a typical sequence of ingredients that has been used ever since by raw vegans.
+Although Shelton made some concessions and even used fermented dairy products at times, he was intransigent in his ban on all grain products (like bread or rice).

 Densmore drew on the knowledge of previous, now forgotten doctors — proving that fruitarianism has a concept has a long history.

-Densmore was a sick man, and could not find relief to his lingering lumbago problems in a pure vegetarian diet.
+Densmore was a sick man, and could not find relief to his lingering lumbago problems in a purely vegetarian diet.
 So he adopted a diet of fruits, nuts, milk, eggs, and cheese.

-The book mostly contains rather anecdotal evidence on the harm of grain products, as evidenced by some of the quotes I pulled out below from the book.
+The book mostly contains somewhat anecdotal evidence on the harm of grain products, as evidenced by some of the quotes I pulled out below from the book.